Patrickodey360coder/Hotelsng/README.md

-# Hotelsng
+# # Hotelsng
-internship5 task
+ Internship_5 task

-*This is a little website project in partial fufilment to hotelsng internship requirement.
+* This is a little website project in partial fulfilment to hotelsng internship requirement.